 - Lower the thermostat on your water heater.
 Water heaters sometimes come from the factory with high temperature settings, but a setting of 120 degrees provides comfortable hot water for most uses.

-- Have a certified HVAC professional check your heating and air conditioning system annually.
+- Have a certified HVAC professional check your air conditioning and heating system annually.
 An inspection can help control energy costs and prevent costly maintenance.

-- Consider a home service plan to protect your heating and air conditioning system.
+- Consider a home service plan to protect your air conditioning and heating system.
 With a home service plan, when something breaks down, a trained and certified technician will make the necessary repairs and help keep your system running efficiently year-round.

 Long, hot summer days can add stress to your system, making it work longer and harder than normal.
 Here are some ways to save energy during the warmest months of the year.